-Along with the other District 155 schools, Prairie Ridge appeared on the College Board's 2014 AP District Honor Roll for the third consecutive year.
+Along with the other District 155 schools, Prairie Ridge appeared on the College Board's 2016 AP District Honor Roll for the fifth consecutive year.
 The honor roll recognizes districts that increased AP participation while maintaining student success rates on the exams.
-Only 547 districts in the United States and Canada appeared on the 2014 honor roll.
+Only 433 districts in the United States and Canada appeared on the 2016 honor roll.

 In athletics, the Prairie Ridge Wolves compete in the Valley Division of the Fox Valley Conference.
-The school has captured state titles in football (2011), baseball (2008), and boys' soccer (1999).
+The school has captured state titles in football (2016), baseball (2008), and boys' soccer (1999).
 The Wolves finished second in the state in girls' volleyball in both 2004 and 2005, girls' soccer (2013), and boys' soccer (1998).
-Its girls' gymnastics team (which includes members from each of the district's schools) finished in second place in both 2014 and 2013, while also bringing home a third place finish in 2012.
+Its girls' gymnastics team (which includes members from each of the district's schools) brought home state championship titles in 2017, 2016, and 2015 while also finishing second place in 2014 and 2013.
 The school's competitive cheerleading team took third place at the 2010 IHSA state competition.
 Among its alumni and former students, the school counts 2012 Olympic women's soccer gold medalist Amy LePeilbet (Class of 2000) and NHL player Jared Boll.

 The school offers students 30 clubs and activities.
 These activities include several opportunities to participate in community service, the arts, music, and other specialized interests.
 Sports reporter Kristine Leahy (Class of 2005) and ESPN The Magazine associate editor Amy Brachmann (Class of 2007) are two of the school's notable alumni.

 Prairie Ridge has 88 teachers, all instructing in his or her academic major.
 In fact, 85% hold a master's degree or higher.
 The school also employs four counselors, two social workers, and one psychologist on its student services team.